(35107) 1991 VH

-' (provisional designation ') is a binary near-Earth asteroid and potentially hazardous asteroid of the Apollo group.
+' is a binary near-Earth asteroid and potentially hazardous asteroid of the Apollo group.
 It was discovered on 9 November 1991, by Australian astronomer Robert McNaught at Siding Spring Observatory.
 This binary system is composed of a roughly-spheroidal primary body about one kilometre in diameter, and an elongated natural satellite less than half a kilometre in diameter.

 The system is unusual for its dynamically excited state; the satellite has a tumbling, non-synchronous rotation that chaotically exchanges energy and angular momentum with its precessing, eccentric orbit.
 The cause of this is not known however a likely scenario is that (35107) 1991 VH had a close planetary encounter with Earth within ~50,000 to 80,000 kilometers.
 Another idea, though very unlikely, is that 1991 VH experienced a significant collision event within the past million years.

 This asteroid system was one of the two targets of NASA's Janus Mayhem mission, until the delay of the rocket launch made both targets inaccessible.